Membrane homeostasis

 schematic of membrane exchange at resting tension schematic of membrane exchange at low tension schematic of membrane exchange at high tension

 Schematic of the membrane-reservoir exchange at different values of membrane tension.
-(Vesicles are not the only reservoir: Tethers and rafts are other possibilities.
+(Vesicles are not the only reservoir: membrane folds or rafts are other possibilities, as are tethers linking the membrane to internal membrane structures.
 Monomers of membrane material are also a possible reservoir, but the rates of monomer exchange would probably be very slow for living membranes.)

 How does membrane area vary with tension and time?